 After a day packed full of Civil War history, set up camp and get a peaceful night’s sleep under the stars at Watkins Mill State Park and Watkins Woolen Mill State Historic Site in Lawson.
 This site offers a perfect mixture of history, education and outdoor recreation.
 Stop off at the site’s visitor center to learn about the Watkins family and their early enterprises.
 Then, spend the morning watching an 1870s family live, work and play on the Watkins farm.
 Observe as costumed interpreters work in the heirloom garden, cook in the summer kitchen and do daily chores on the farm.
 The historic site’s Living History Farm Program runs Friday through Sunday from mid-May through August.
 Your visit to the site would be incomplete without a tour of the Watkins home and woolen mill, which is the only 19th century textile mill in the country with its original machinery still intact.
 Cost: The visitor center is free.
 Click here for information and fees for tours of the mill and home.

 Following a morning experiencing the past, your future holds an afternoon of outdoor recreation.
 Enjoy a picnic lunch at a secluded picnic table or head back to camp to cook a tasty treat over the campfire.
-Afterwards, make your way to the 100-acre Williams Creek Lake, the park’s focal point.
+Afterward, make your way to the 100-acre Williams Creek Lake, the park’s focal point.
 There, you can spend the day swimming or lounging on the beach, walking or bicycling around the lake on a paved trail or trying to catch some fish for dinner.
 The park also offers hiking and equestrian trails.
 Cost: Park admission is free.
 Click here for camping information and fees.